Fleet

 Questions owners ask before they commit to this scope.

-What does fleet maintenance facility construction usually involve for a commercial or industrial owner?
+What does fleet maintenance facility construction usually involve for an owner?

 When should fleet maintenance facility construction planning start?

-Can fleet maintenance facility construction be phased around active operations or tenant deadlines?
+Can fleet maintenance facility construction be phased around fleet deployment schedules?

-What usually puts the schedule at risk on fleet maintenance facility construction jobs?
+What usually puts the schedule at risk on fleet maintenance facility projects in Pflugerville?

-What does closeout look like for fleet maintenance facility construction?
+What does closeout look like for fleet maintenance facility construction in Pflugerville?